kseyhan/gdrive_upload_and_notify/README.md

-# Google Drive Upload and Notify
+# Motion Google Drive Upload and Notify

 Google Drive File Upload and Notify Commandline Java Application with the main purpose that its beeing used with linux motion daemon.